 Fig.\ref{Fig:high-field} presents the longitudinal and the transverse magnetoresistance under perpendicular magnetic fields up to 55~T. At low field, both samples show the expected signature of a collinear antiferromagnet with a uniaxial anisotropy: a sharp resistance peak at about 3.1~T corresponds to the spin-flop magnetic transition,\cite{Tan2020} which is also visible in the transverse resistance as a sharp jump of the anomalous Hall effect (blue arrows).
 Another feature is observed at 7~T, corresponding to the saturation field above which the magnetization is uniform (see Supplementary Information).
+This low-field magnetotransport, together with the observed Neel temperature, confirm that our nanostructures have all the usual magnetotransport properties expected of \MBT samples.
 Above 10~T, the transverse resistance is linear up to 55~T, corresponding to an asymptote of the normal Hall effect, yielding a total bulk carrier density of $6.7 \times 10^{19}$~cm$^{-3}$.

 Above 40~T, oscillations appear in the longitudinal magnetoresistance.
 While only one and a half full oscillations are visible, those appear periodic in inverse magnetic field, as can be seen on Fig.\ref{Fig:T-dep}a.
 Their amplitude increases with the magnetic field, and they are damped by increasing temperature while remaining at the same position in field.
 We therefore identify them as Shubnikov-de-Haas oscillations.
 The appearance of SdHO at such high field reflects the moderate quantum mobility of the carriers, about $250 \, \text{cm}^2/\text{V.s} $.